-- a) As to revenue recognition, see p. above. - b) The item "payments and changes in liabilities with respect to insurance contracts, gross and in retention" includes, among others, settlement and direct handling costs of claims paid and indirect expenses to settle outstanding claims, as well as an adjustment of the provision recorded in previous years for pending claims, for direct handling costs and for indirect claim settlement expenses. - c) Liabilities for insurance contracts and deferred acquisition costs - Insurance reserves and pending claims included in "liabilities with respect to insurance contracts", and the reinsurers' share in the reserve and in the pending claims included in "reinsurance assets", and deferred acquisition costs in general insurance, are computed in accordance with the Supervision of Financial Services Regulations (Insurance) (Calculation of General Insurance Reserves), 2013 (hereinafter: "the Calculation of Reserves Regulations"), the Commissioner's directives, and standard actuarial methods for computing pending claims, which are applied at the Chief Actuary's discretion. - d) Liabilities for insurance contracts composed of insurance reserves and pending claims, as follows: - 1) The unearned premium reserve reflects the insurance premium for the insurance period subsequent to the balance sheet date. - 2) A provision for premium deficiency is created if the unearned premium (less deferred acquisition costs) does not cover the anticipated cost for insurance contracts on the basis of actuarial assessment. - 3) Insurance reserves and pending claims: - (a) The pending claims reflected in the financial statements are assessed by an the appointed actuary in the general insurance segment, Mr. Shay Elgrably, who declared that he has assessed the pending claims in accordance with the Regulations for the Calculation of Reserves and the directives and guidelines of the Commissioner and with generally accepted actuarial principles, and that, to the best of his knowledge and according to his best assessment, the pending claims are a sufficient provision for the Company's liabilities with respect to the claims pending in the abovementioned sectors, both in total and in each individual sector, as in effect on the date of the financial statements.
+- a) As to revenue recognition, see p. above. - b) The item "payments and changes in liabilities with respect to insurance contracts, gross and in retention" includes, among others, settlement and direct handling costs of claims paid and indirect expenses to settle outstanding claims, as well as an adjustment of the provision recorded in previous years for pending claims, for direct handling costs and for indirect claim settlement expenses. - c) Liabilities for insurance contracts and deferred acquisition costs - Insurance reserves and pending claims included in "liabilities with respect to insurance contracts", and the reinsurers' share in the reserve and in the pending claims included in "reinsurance assets", and deferred acquisition costs in general insurance, are computed in accordance with the Supervision of Financial Services Regulations (Insurance) (Calculation of General Insurance Reserves), 2013 (hereinafter: "the Calculation of Reserves Regulations"), the Commissioner's directives, and standard actuarial methods for computing pending claims, which are applied at the Chief Actuary's discretion. - d) Liabilities for insurance contracts composed of insurance reserves and pending claims, as follows: - 1) The unearned premium reserve reflects the insurance premium for the insurance period subsequent to the balance sheet date. - 2) A provision for premium deficiency is created if the unearned premium (less deferred acquisition costs) does not cover the anticipated cost for insurance contracts on the basis of actuarial assessment.

-R. Insurance contracts (continued):
+Q. Insurance contracts (continued):